princeton-computational-imaging/NLOSFeatureEmbeddings/README.md

 6) SPAD simulation.
 The rendered hdr file does not have any noise simulation.
 One can add simple Gaussian noise in dataloader, but we recommend to employ a computational method for spad simulation to synthesize noise.
 We adopt the method from [here](https://graphics.unizar.es/data/spad/).

 7) Rendered dataset.
-We provide a motorbike dataset with 3000 motorbike exmaples [here](https://drive.google.com/file/d/183VAD_wuVtwkyvfaBoguUHZgHu065BNW/view?usp=sharing).
+We provide a motorbike dataset with 3000 motorbike examples [here](https://drive.google.com/file/d/183VAD_wuVtwkyvfaBoguUHZgHu065BNW/view?usp=sharing).

 ### Rendering Examples